antiman9071/checkUser/README.md

 # checkUser
-a simple linux code to check, add, remove, and change permissions of users
+a simple linux code to check, add, remove, and change permissions of users and administrators of  a linux system sudo must be installed and used to run the code

 checkUser.sh [firewall] [adduser] [addgroup]